- Description: St Clements Flats, Worcester;

 - Challenge: To provide access during recladding and reglazing of three occupied blocks of flats.

-SGB (Formerly Harsco Infrastructure) has provided an outstanding scaffolding solution for the external cladding & re-glazing works of three high-rise towers in Worcester.
+Lyndon SGB has provided an outstanding scaffolding solution for the external cladding & re-glazing works of three high-rise towers in Worcester.
 Severn House, Cripplegate House and Henwick House in the city’s St John’s area provide sheltered accommodation for the elderly, and have undergone a wide range of improvements.
-SGB’s task was to create a scaffolding and access solution that would be sufficiently versatile for the refurbishment and pose minimal disruption for the vulnerable residents.
+Lyndon SGB’s task was to create a scaffolding and access solution that would be sufficiently versatile for the refurbishment and pose minimal disruption for the vulnerable residents.

 Antony Hall, Site Manager Mears Group

 Despite the fairly basic nature of the buildings themselves, Lyndon SGB was also able to incorporate some unusual features into the scaffolding system.
 “These included the facility to hoist the heavy cladding and glazing units up onto the scaffolding at various levels” says Lyndon SGB’s estimator Jamie Sherlock.
 “We also used Readylok transom units which provided all the necessary strength and rigidity to the scaffolding, but without the need for any diagonal braces which would impinge on the working space inside.
 This provides maximum room for people and materials to move around the scaffolding while the work is in progress.”

 Despite many setbacks caused by the weather, the Lyndon SGB team took just twelve weeks to install the scaffolding on each of the three blocks.
 “The weather certainly didn’t help us,” adds Jamie.
 “At various times during the installation we had up to six inches of snow and periods of very high winds.
 However health and safety is always our number one concern, especially when we are working on what are reputed to be the highest buildings in Worcester.”